-9.1 Licensing authorities are required to include in their statements the principles to be applied by the authority in exercising the functions under sections 29 and 30 of the Act with respect to the exchange of information between it and the Gambling Commission, and the functions under Section 350 of the Act with respect to the exchange of information between it and the other persons listed in the Act.
-The terms of Part 13 of the guidance outline the underlying principles and information exchange between the Commission and licensing authorities.

-- 9.2 The principle that this licensing authority applies is that it will act in accordance with the provisions of the Gambling Act 2005 in its exchange of information, which includes the provision that the Data Protection Act 2018 and the data protection legislation referred to therein will not be contravened.
-The Board will also act in accordance with the terms of the Freedom of Information Act.
+- 9.1 Licensing authorities are required to include in their statements the principles to be applied by the authority in exercising the functions under Sections 29 and 30 of the Act with respect to the exchange of information between it and the Gambling Commission, and the functions under Section 350 of the Act with respect to the exchange of information between it and the other persons listed in the in Schedule 6 to the Act.
+The terms of Part 13 of the Guidance to Local Authorities outline the underlying principles and information exchange between the Commission and licensing authorities. - 9.2 The principle that this licensing authority applies is that it will act in accordance with the provisions of the Gambling Act 2005 in its exchange of information, which includes the provision that the Data Protection Act 2018 and the data protection legislation referred to therein will not be contravened.
+The Licensing Board will also act in accordance with the terms of the Freedom of Information (Scotland) Act 2002.
 The licensing authority will also have regard to any Guidance issued by the Gambling Commission to licensing authorities on this matter when it is published, as well as any relevant regulations issued by the Secretary of State or Scottish Ministers under the powers provided in the Gambling Act 2005. - 9.3 Should any protocols be established as regards information exchange with other bodies then they will be made available.